 Nowadays you’re more likely to find those selfsame railway station waiting rooms covered in coffee dispensers and adverts with similing mug-wielding monochrome girls endorsing ‘Cafe Ainnichuchi’ or whatever the latest one’s called.
 And nobody’s ever written anything on their faces either.
 But spare a thought for those defiant idealist punks who felt the best way to preserve the integrity of a youth movement that once had the establishment quaking and the charts rigged was to plead their case to a handful of rain-drenched commuters.
 Remember them this way: as a spiky-haired old-skool city smasher hurtling down the street shouting ‘RAR RAR RADDL-A-RARR!’ in the face of nobody in particular.

-You can find an expanded version of this feature, with even more examples of bewildering old-skool graffiti, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature, with even more examples of bewildering old-skool graffiti, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-There’s more chat about Vintage Anti-Enoch Powell Graffiti in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
+There’s some hilarious chat about Vintage Anti-Enoch Powell Graffiti in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.

 © Tim Worthington.